mongodb/stitch-examples/blog-comments-simple/README.md

         Add a Comment: <input id="new_comment"><input type="submit" onClick="addComment()">

 This creates a little form to add a comment.
-Not lets add the addComment function
+Now lets add the addComment function

          function addComment() {
              var foo = document.getElementById("new_comment");